Vervious/gpt/README.md

 > [!IMPORTANT]
 > I started this project without much background knowledge of the literature (as a cryptographer by training).
 The documentation for many experiments is also very loose, since it was not indended to be shared publicly.
 Many early experiments are not documented at all.
+Most experiments are not rigorous and for intuition only.
 Many of the observations may seem easy or, alternatively, surprising.
 On later perusal of the literature, most have been discovered already.

 ### Useful commands